guilhemmarchand/trackme/docs/userguide.rst

 **Actions:**

 - ``Refresh`` will refresh all values related to this entity, it will actually run a specific version of the tracker and update the KVstore record of this data source.
 Charts and other calculations are refreshed as well.
+- ``Smart Status`` is a powerful TrackMe REST API endpoint that does automated analysis and conditional correlations to provide an advanced status of the entity, and fast the investigaton of an issue root cause.
 - ``Acknowledge alert`` can only be clicked if the data source is effectively in a red state, acknowledging an alert prevent the out of the box alerts from triggering a new alert for this entity until the acknowledgment expires.
 - ``Enable`` can only be clicked if the monitoring state is disabled, if clicked and confirmed, the value of the field ``data_monitored_state`` will switch from disabled to enabled
 - ``Disable`` opposite of the previous